Is Vancouver safe to visit? A comprehensive safety guide

 Some people don't think to check for travel advisories or restrictions when planning a trip, but in reality, that should be your first step.
 Currently, there are no dangers of vacationing in Canada and it is a great country to travel to.
 In fact, it is the 10th safest country in the world according to the Global Peace Index.
 That being said, you should always consult your own government's advice before you visit any city, including Vancouver.

 How safe is Vancouver really?
 No city is truly crime-free, and minor crimes can still happen in Vancouver.
 Overall the city has a very low crime rate, does not have a risk of natural disasters and there is almost no chance of any serious crimes happening.
-As a tourist, you'll only have to watch out for property crime and pickpockets, but scams or other major crimes are not a threat.
+As a tourist, you'll only have to watch out for pickpockets, but scams or other major crimes are not a threat.
 You still have to know how to be safe in a new city and this guide will help you with Vancouver safety tips.
 Remember, no guide is perfect and we do recommend whether you're a seasoned traveler or not that you do your research.

 Top petty crimes and scams in Vancouver affecting tourists